Riminder/python-hrflow-api/README.md

     }
 ```
 ### 💾 **Get a Job indexed in a Board**
-This endpoint allows retriving the job object from a board using the corresponding keys
+- Retrieve the job object from a board using the corresponding keys
-- Retrieve a job indexed in a board
 ```python
     >>> response = client.job.indexing.get(board_key="board_key", key="job_key")
 ```